MicrosoftDocs/fabric-docs/docs/enterprise/throttling.md

 ## Track rejected Operations

-The [metrics app](metrics-app.md) drilldown allows admins to see operations that were rejected during a throttling event.
+The [Microsoft Fabric Capacity Metrics app](metrics-app.md) drilldown allows admins to see operations that were rejected during a throttling event.
 There's limited information about these operations as they were never allowed to start.
 The admin can see the product, user, operation ID, and time the request was submitted.
-End Users receive an error message when a request is rejected that asks them to try again later.
+End users receive an error message when a request is rejected that asks them to try again later.

 ## Next steps